By Faith Goan, The University of Texas at Austin College of Pharmacy

 What Are Common Symptoms of Cat Allergies?

-Common symptoms of cat allergies include itchy eyes, itchy skin, itchy throat, severe wheezing, hives, and sneezing.
+Common symptoms of cat allergies include itchy eyes, watery eyes, itchy skin, itchy throat, severe wheezing, hives, and sneezing.
 Everyone’s allergies are different, but luckily, my allergic reaction was limited to itchy eyes, itchy throat, itchy skin, and sneezing.
 My parents first thought that maybe getting me a “hypoallergenic” cat would be the ultimate solution.
 Let’s find out if it worked.